NateWr/business-profile/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.2 =
+This version updates a library used by the plugin to increase compatibility with the other plugins in my restaurant plugin suite.

 = 1.0.1 =
 This update fixes a letter-case bug that may effect some installations.